Algeria default flag

 On July 4, 2023, the Dar El Beida Court sentenced Kamira Nait Sid, co-president of the Amazigh World Congress (CMA), and Slimane Bouhafs, a UNHCR-recognized refugee and Christian Amazigh activist, who was abducted and forcibly returned from Tunis in 2021, to three years in prison for “undermining national territorial integrity”.

-Mohad Gasmi has been in detention for three years and will go on hunger strike from July 5 (July 2023)
+Mohad Gasmi has been in detention for three years and will go on hunger strike (July 2023)

 Environmental activist, Mohad Gasmi, who is being held in Adrar prison, has decided to go on hunger strike from July 5 on the occasion of the 61st anniversary of Algeria’s independence.
 A community activist and environmentalist, Mohad Gasmi has become a leading figure in citizen protests in the south of the country.
 He was heavily involved in the movement of the unemployed in the south and the 2019 Hirak.
 He was a leading figure against shale gas operations between 2012 and 2015.